Guide to Sonoma Plaza and Wine Tasting

 Sonoma Creek Inn

-For the budget-mined, this reasonably priced, 16-room hideaway offering colorfully decorated rooms with private outdoor patios or porches, flat screen TVs, Keurig coffee makers, and mini-refrigerators is a great choice.
+This reasonably priced, 16-room hideaway offering colorfully decorated rooms with private outdoor patios or porches, flat-screen TVs, Keurig coffee makers, and mini-refrigerators welcomes you to relax after exploring Sonoma Wine Country.

-For more options, check our listings for Sonoma Hotels & Lodging.
-For more possibilities, read 5 Fun Things To Do in Sonoma and Top Restaurants in Sonoma.
+For more inspiration, discover 5 Fun Things To Do in Sonoma and check out these Top Restaurants in Sonoma.

 Places Mentioned